 Sometimes the outcome of a game isn’t the point — the exercise and social experience is much more valuable.
 Recreational sports are occasionally spoken of condescendingly, due to their non-competitive and light hearted nature, but they are just as valuable and healthy as a competitive sport can be (sometimes moreso).

+Let’s evaluate recreational and non-competitive sports, and talk about the social and physical benefits of sports in general.
 Let’s evaluate recreational and non-competitive sports, and talk about the social and physical benefits of them.

 Some people thrive best working out on equipment at their local gym, with routines designed to make them strong and healthy.
 Other people find there to be too much monotony with exercise machines, and crave a bit of variety.
 Sports offer a way for people to work out and express themselves freely, without the redundancy that some may find in more traditional gym activities.